maxng07/SG_Weather_GO/README.md

 Near Real-Time Rainfall measurement <br>
 6. "Rainfall" keyword will print all measurement of Readings from Rain Gauge Stations. <br>
 7. Correlation of Weather Forecast with Rain Gauge Readings are automatically included when you query for Town Area (in 1).
 Stations.json will configure the Correlated Stations.
+See <a href="https://github.com/maxng07/Distance_RainGauge"> Calculating distance with Coordinates using Haversine </a>

 <h2>Demonstration </h2>
 The animated gif will show the output of the <a href="https://github.com/maxng07/SG_Weather_GO/blob/master/weather-psi-temp.gif"> Weather App </a>.
 All features are showcased.